goldbergyoni/nodebestpractices/README.md

 **TL;DR:** Let your API callers know which errors might come in return so they can handle these thoughtfully without crashing.
 This is usually done with REST API documentation frameworks like Swagger

 **Otherwise:** An API client might decide to crash and restart only because he received back an error he couldn’t understand.
-Note: the caller of your API might be you (very typical in a microservices environment)
+Note: the caller of your API might be you (very typical in a microservice environment)

 🔗 [**Read More: documenting errors in Swagger**](/sections/errorhandling/documentingusingswagger.md)